What is the Dampness of the Wall

 The surface is to be treated thoroughly cleaned and wanted properly.
 Cement sand in proportion of 1:S is fed in the machine and this mixture is finally shot on the prepared surface under a pressure of 2 to 3 kg/cm^3.

-Idel requirement of material used for DPC
+Ideal requirement of material used for DPC

-Ideal damp proofing materials should have the following characteristics
+Ideal damp-proofing materials should have the following characteristics

 - The materials should be perfectly imperious.